 Grand Club level rooms, most of which have great views of the resort and ocean.

-Food includes continental breakfast every morning, refreshments, and snacks throughout the day with light hors d’oeuvres and desserts in the evening.
+Food includes continental breakfast daily, refreshments, and snacks throughout the day with light hors d’oeuvres and desserts in the evening.
 Alcoholic beverages are served at a minimal charge.

 Is it worth the cost?
 Given that they charge for alcohol, this isn’t the best lounge on the Hawaiian islands, but if you can upgrade to the Grand Club Lounge with points or for a discount at check-in, or for approx. $100 USD per room, the all-day access to food and drinks, including breakfast, lunch, dinner, and reduced rates for wine and alcohol, is definitely worth considering, particularly if you are traveling with your family when the convenience of all-day food and drink is a great bonus and can make your life so much easier.

 Whatever you decide, book with our luxury travel concierge and get the following free benefits:

 - Upgrade on arrival (subject to availability-capped at Club Ocean View)